 In some areas of the country, building design and construction needs to take account of snow.
 Snow can build up on roofs and against exterior walls, and can remain in these locations for long periods of time.
 Claddings need to accommodate this and the increased potential for water entry from melting snow.

 Our long, narrow islands and coastline means many areas are subject to marine influences.
+No part of New Zealand is more than 130 km from the sea.
 Salt has a corrosive effect that will damage metals and surface finishes.
+BRANZ testing has found that winds sweeping over the ocean can carry salt particles more than 20 kilometres inland.

 In areas of the country subject to geothermal activity, sulphur can corrode metal building materials.